MoonHareLabs/jwind/README.md

 ### Code of Conduct

-Styless is committed to fostering a welcoming community.
+Jwind is committed to fostering a welcoming community.

-[View our Code of Conduct](https://github.com/moonharelabs/styless/tree/main/CODE_OF_CONDUCT.md) on our GitHub repository.
+[View our Code of Conduct](https://github.com/moonharelabs/jwind/tree/main/CODE_OF_CONDUCT.md) on our GitHub repository.